minilogic/f1c_nonos/README.md

 | [tools/zadig](./tools/zadig)     | Windows tool for installing SOC-driver     |
 | [tools/iperf](./tools/iperf)     | TCP/IP speed test tool                     |

+**Building:**
+The project was built using make and gcc.
+The processor and platform type is specified in the [common.mk](https://github.com/minilogic/f1c_nonos/blob/main/common.mk) file.
+The RAMSIZE variable can be 32M or 64M and specifies the F1C100S or F1C200S processor respectively.
+If the variable BRD=DBC_BOARD, then the f1c_dbc or LicheePi board can be used.
+If BRD=MANGO_BOARD, then MangoPi or CherryPi.

 **Useful links:**
 1. [XBOOT](https://github.com/xboot/xboot)
 2. [RT-Thread](https://github.com/RT-Thread/rt-thread)